How to separate Thai Massage from yoga

 But somehow he loved to be stretched to the extreme.
 His only reason for getting my Thai Massage sessions was to experience the most extreme stretches I could come up with.

 But he was a unique case and certainly did not represent my average clients.

 The “golden rule” for Thai Massage therapists

 Here is a useful rule for your Thai Massage practice.

-For your average client you want to make it as easy, passive and comfortable as you can.
+For your average client, you want to make your sessions as easy, passive, and comfortable as you can.
 Thai Massage is already a somewhat challenging modality.

-If you want to keep and attract clients, you don’t need to make it harder than necessary by using lots of fancy, difficult, unstable or unsupported techniques.
-Better use techniques which can be easily controlled and adjusted.
+If you want to keep and attract clients, you don’t need to make it harder than necessary by using lots of fancy, difficult, unstable, or unsupported techniques.
+Better use techniques that can be easily controlled and adjusted.

-The author, Shama Kern, is the founder and director of Thai Healing Massage Academy.
-He has been practicing and teaching Thai Massage for 15 years.
-You can reach him at firstname.lastname@example.org
+The author, Shama Kern, is the founder of Thai Healing Massage Academy.
+He has been practicing and teaching Thai Massage for over two decades, and he is the creator of 20 Thai Massage online training programs.